Vresse-sur-Semois The Little Switzerland of Namur

 • Ask for food in exchange

-• Possess magical powers
+• Possess magic powers

 👻 Other Legendary Figures